random-git/Auto-statistical-table/README.md

 # Auto-statistical-table
-Generate formatted descriptive statistical table of the dataset in batch
+Generate formatted descriptive statistical tables of the dataset in batch